jenkinsci/gitlab-branch-source-plugin/README.md

 ## Known Issues

 * System Hook feature is still in beta.
 The plugin only detects when a new project is created.
-It doesn't detect when a project is destroyed or updated.
+It is not able to detect when a project is destroyed or updated.
 For the changes to reflect branch indexing needs to be performed manually or wait for the automatic trigger of branch indexing (configured in the job).

 ## How to talk to us?